The Curse Revisited: When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?: Quantifying the Effect of Noise on High-Dimensional Neighbors

 In the previous section we restricted to the particular scenario where we have three given points $\vx$, $\vy$, and $\vz$.
 Naturally, we can also study the effectiveness of deriving neighborhood relations in a data set $\mX$ of arbitrary size under the effect of noise in high dimensions.
 The reason for this is that in practice, we deal with a finite number of data points.
 Therefore, more general mathematical results on preserving neighbors under noise may often be derived directly from the results presented in Section \ref{whensection}.

 One such example is as follows, providing sufficient growth conditions on the ground truth diameter for the noise to cause neighboring relations to become random, or thus necessary conditions for the noise not to cause this (which is what we want to achieve in practice).
-The idea here is that when for every point $\vx\in \mX$, if its true furthest neighbor becomes closer to it than its true closest neighbor---according to the empirical noisy data---is completely random, i.e., this occurs with probability $\frac{1}{2}$, then one can essentially not effectively work with the high-dimensional neighbors.
+The idea here is that when for every point $\vx\in \mX$, if in the empirical noisy data it is completely random whether $\vx$'s true furthest neighbor becomes closer to $\vx$ than $\vx$'s true closest neighbor, i.e., this occurs with probability $\frac{1}{2}$, then one can essentially not work effectively with the high-dimensional neighbors.

 \begin{theorem} Let $\mX=\vv_1,\vv_2,\ldots$ be a sequence of column vectors, for which $\vv_d\in\mathbb{R}^{n}$, $n\in\mathbb{N}^*$, and denote by $\mX^{(d)}$ the matrix in $\mathbb{R}^{n\times d}$ composed of the first $d$ vectors $\vv_d$ in order.
 For $d\in\mathbb{N}^*$, and $i=1,\ldots,n$, we identify the $i$-th row of the matrix $\mX^{(d)}$ with the point $\vx^{(d)}_i\in \mX^{(d)}$.
 Let furthermore $\{\rvn_{i}=\rn_{i_1},\rn_{i_2},\ldots\}_{i\in\{1,\ldots,n\}}$ be a collection of jointly i.i.d.\ symmetric continuous random variables with finite $4$th moment.
 For $d\in\mathbb{N}^*$ and each point $\vx^{(d)}_i\in \mX^{(d)}$, let $\vx^{(d)}_{i,\min}$ denote the closest neighbor of $\vx^{(d)}_i$ in $\mX^{(d)}$, $\vx^{(d)}_{i,\max}$ the furthest neighbor of $\vx^{(d)}_i$ in $\mX^{(d)}$, and ${\bf{\Delta_2}}(d)\coloneqq\max_{\vx,\vy\in \mX^{(d)}}\|\vx-\vy\|$ the diameter of $\mX^{(d)}$.
 If ${\bf{\Delta_2}}(d)=o\left(d^{\frac{1}{4}}\right)$, then